 From the visitor center (restrooms from May through October), bear right across the bridge to reach the easiest views of this awesome waterfall, the Parkway's largest by volume of water.

-The level, road-width Linville Falls Trail leads through a scenic forest along the river to a junction on the right at 0.4 mile (a Forest Service spur trail connects to NC 1238, a short distance away-see the map below).
+The level, road-width Linville Falls Trail leads through a scenic forest along the river to a junction on the right at 0.4 miles.
 In another 0.1 mile, turn left to Upper Falls View where the river funnels over its first big drop.

-Back on the main trail, go left on the easy path through towering trees.
+Turn back to the main trail, and go left on the easy path through towering trees.
 The trail climbs into scrubbier vegetation to craggy overlooks above the gorge.
-At 0.6 mile from the visitor center, go left at a rain shelter down steep steps 0.1 mile to the airy perch of Chimney View for a great falls vista.
+At 0.6 miles from the visitor center, go left at a rain shelter down steep steps 0.1 miles to the airy perch of Chimney View for another great falls vista.

-The best is the Linville Gorge hike.
-Pass through the visitor center portico and take the Linville Gorge Trail to the right.
-At a junction in 0.5 mile, turn right and go down steeply but briefly to Plunge Basin Overlook, a rock-walled perch above the falls.
+To really get a feel for the power of the falls, many choose to trek down the steep trail to the base of Linville Falls.
+Back at the visitor center, pass through the visitor center portico and take the Linville Gorge Trail to the right.
+At a junction in 0.5 miles, turn right and go down steeply but briefly to Plunge Basin Overlook, a rock-walled perch above the falls.
 It's a 1-mile round-trip back at the visitor center.

 Back at the Plunge Basin View junction, take the Linville Gorge Trail right along handrails above steep drops and down a steep flight of steps.
 At the bottom of the steps-the trail turns abruptly right-don't keep straight.
 The trail descends below a towering cliff to the edge of the river where you can rock-hop near the base of the thundering falls (ice may interfere in winter).
 To the base of the falls and back is 1.4 miles round-trip.
-Include the side trip to Plunge Basin Overlook and it's about 1.8 miles.
+Include the side trip to Plunge Basin Overlook, and it will be about 1.8 miles.